- Clinical science

 - Monitor β-HCG levels for at least 12 months.

-- Cure rate of 95–100%; worse prognosis in the case of advanced-stage disease
+- Worse prognosis in the case of advanced-stage disease